Borgward BX5: BX6

+The coupé-styled BX6 derivative was first shown in 2016, but did not officially go on sale until May 2018.
+Period sources only refer to the most powerful engine, with the possibility of hybrid variants down the road.
+The BX6 saw very slow sales and production was halted sometime during 2019.
+809 examples were sold in China in 2018, 398 examples in 2019.
+Exports and additional engine options were planned but appear not to have materialized.

 Powertrain

-In China, the five-seater was driven to market launch by a 140 kW, turbocharged 1.8-litre petrol engine.
+In China, the five-seater was driven to market launch by a 140 kW, turbocharged 1.8-litre petrol engine of Saab origins.
 As standard, the BX5 has a 6-speed automatic transmission and front-wheel drive, optional four-wheel drive is available.
-Later a 1.4-litre petrol engine with 110 kW and front-wheel drive and a 2.0-litre petrol engine with 165 kW with all-wheel drive from the BX7 was made available.
+Later a 1.4-litre petrol engine with 110 kW coupled with front-wheel drive, and the 2.0-litre petrol engine with 165 kW and all-wheel drive from the larger BX7 were made available.
 In Germany, the BX5 is unlike initially thought to be sold exclusively with an electric motor.